eyecatchup/SportsDevil-Fixes/README.md

-Location of the userdata folder on other Operating Systems http://wiki.xbmc.org/index.php?title=Userdata
+Location of the userdata folder on other Operating Systems: http://wiki.xbmc.org/index.php?title=Userdata